Smoky Quartz: Properties, Facts and Photos

 two smoky quartz terminated crystals in matrix speckled with garnet

-Smoky quartz is well known for its large, translucent to transparent crystals, often well-formed and free from inclusions.
+It's well known for its large, translucent to transparent crystals, which are often well-formed and free from inclusions.

-Smoky quartz occurs in various shades, from pale brown and yellowish-brown to tones so deep they appear almost black.
+Smoky quartz occurs in various shades, from pale brown and yellowish-brown to shades so deep they appear almost black.
 Some crystals can also be slightly grey.

 The very dark brown to nearly opaque crystals are known as morion.